Donald Trump Polls Reveal Disaster For Incoming President: Historically Unpopular, No Mandate — But Trump Claims ‘Rigged’

 — Judd Legum (@JuddLegum) January 17, 2017

-In the CNN/ORC poll, not only did Americans take an overwhelmingly negative view of Trump himself, 52 percent said that his policy objectives do not reflect their own priorities, another number which may indicate that Trump faces an extremely rocky road once he takes office as president on Friday afternoon.
+In the CNN/ORC poll, not only did Americans take an overwhelmingly negative view of Trump himself, but 52 percent also said that his policy objectives do not reflect their own priorities, another number which may indicate that Trump faces an extremely rocky road once he takes office as president on Friday afternoon.

-[Featured Image By Seth Wenig/Associated Press]
+[Featured Image By Seth Wenig/AP Images]